top of page

 How the Free National Trust Pass Deal Works and How to Get One

-Free National Trust passes are back again, offering families and couples a chance to visit some of the UK’s most popular heritage sites without paying the usual entry fees.
+Free National Trust passes offer families and couples a chance to visit some of the UK’s most popular heritage sites without paying the usual entry fees.

-This latest promotion is being run through selected newspapers and is designed as a winter and early spring offer, giving people a low-cost way to get outdoors, explore historic places, and beat the January blues.
+This latest promotion ran in selected newspapers until January 18th 2026, but the offer has now expired.
+The occasional online offer for a free Pass does come up, and you'll find updated information at the top of this page as and when the offer becomes available.
+The offer is designed for winter and early spring, giving people a low-cost way to get outdoors, explore historic places, and beat the January blues.

 The free pass provides one day of free entry to participating National Trust properties across England, Wales, and Northern Ireland.
 It covers either two adults and up to three children, one adult and up to four children, or two adults visiting together.
 Children under five already receive free entry at National Trust sites.